 My development environment usually includes having iTerm, MacVim, iA Writer Pro, Photoshop and Chrome open at the same time.
 Switching becomes a pain.

 It was actually Microsoft Windows that got me used to these kinds of shortcuts.
 It started with

 Windows + R to open the "Run" window.

 In Windows 7 (maybe even in Vista) they added support for numbered shortcuts for applications on the task bar.

 Windows + 1-9 opened the application on the 1-9th position on the task bar.
 I loved this feature and when switching to OSX years ago it was one of the things I really missed.

 Luckily I found an alternative in Quicksilver's triggers.
 It has a very nice UI that allows you to set up almost any kind of shortcut combination to open an application of choice.

-I wasn’t entirely happy with it so I gave a Mjolnir fork, Hammerspoon, another go recently.
-Hammerspoon you to set up the same shortcuts as Quicksilver.
+I wasn't entirely happy with it so I gave a Mjolnir fork, Hammerspoon, another go recently.
+With Hammerspoon you can set up the same shortcuts as Quicksilver.
 However, this tool can do a lot more than just shortcuts.
 I also use it for window management now, something which previously I used the awesome Spectacle.app for.